TimWooSoftwire/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+There is also a Vagrant option.
+With vagrant installed, and Windows Hyper-V disabled, run `vagrant up` from the root of this directory.
+It should do all of the above for you, and after a few minutes the app will be running on `http://localhost:5000/`.

 ## Secrets

 Secrets (a trello API key and Token) are stored in a secrets.py file, and not checked in to git.
 These look like